 - Childcare costs can potentially be more than the KiT day remuneration, especially if KiT days are taken early in the parental leave

 - NHS Employers states in their guidance: “To enable an employee to take up KIT/SPLIT days, NHS employers should consider the scope for reimbursement of reasonable childcare costs or the provision of childcare facilities”.
 Trainees can therefore apply to their trust for additional funding to cover this, but its payment lies at the discretion of the employing trust

 - Any employee who is breast-feeding must be risk-assessed and appropriate facilities provided;

-- If trainee or their child were deemed to be at risk from the clinical KIT day work proposed, alternative work should be considered
+- If the trainee or their child were deemed to be at risk from the clinical KiT day work proposed, alternative work should be considered

 - Medical indemnity cover may be required if clinical work is to be undertaken;